Email FacebookTwitterMenu burgerClose thin

 Why Is Legacy Planning Important?

 Whether you call it estate planning or legacy planning, transferring wealth from estate to beneficiary is often far from simple.
 Just dealing with the probate process alone can take months, sometimes years.
 Many legacy, or estate, plans will therefore rely on trusts to avoid the probate process altogether.
-You can fill more specific needs in your plan using different types of trusts.
+You can address more specific needs in your plan using different types of trusts.

 You’ll also want to ensure that when you pass away, you’re maximizing what you can leave for your family.
 Usually, this means minimizing what goes to taxes.
 A sound legacy planning strategy, built with the help of a financial professional, can ensure that you accomplish this goal.